 Beyond the corporate sector, Mr Yap is actively involved in various non-profit, educational and social welfare organisations.
 He is a honorary council member of the Singapore Hokkien Huay Kuan and member of the Audit Committee of Chinese Development Assistance Council.
-He is also a member of the Board of Directors and Finance Committee of Singapore Heart Foundation.
 At end January 2008, Mr Yap was appointed as Director, ACS (International) and Chairman of the Finance Committee.

 Mr Yap qualified as Chartered Accountant from the Institute of Chartered Accountants in England and Wales in 1966.
-He is a Fellow of both the Institute of Certified Public Accountants of Singapore, and the Institute of Chartered Accountants in England and Wales.
+He is a Fellow of both the Institute of Singapore Chartered Accountants and the Institute of Chartered Accountants in England and Wales.

-Mr Yap's last re-appointment as a Director was on 24 July 2014.
+Mr Yap's last re-appointment as a Director was on 25 July 2016.